 - Concerts, sirens and planes can go past 120 decibels

 Being exposed temporarily to a loud sound doesn’t put you at immediate risk unless it goes past 120 decibels.
 If a car speeds past, then it won’t put you at much risk.
 However, if a gun is fired near you, then the spike of around 140 decibels could cause temporary issues with your ear.

 On the other hand, vacuuming for more than 10 minutes or drying your hair for longer than 5 minutes could start causing hearing loss, and you’ll start to experience the dangers of hearing loss when exposed for longer periods of time.

 This is why it’s important to use ear plugs–to ensure that your ears are protected from these noises and save yourself from experiencing hearing loss.
 However, there are also a number of other uses for ear plugs that could help in everyday life.

 If you’ve ever had trouble sleeping, then ear plugs could be the solution.
-Whether it’s a noisy dorm room or your bedroom being close to a busy main road, ear plugs can help you block out noises and help you focus on sleeping.
+Whether it’s a noisy dorm room or your bedroom is close to a busy main road, ear plugs for sleeping can help you block out noises and help you focus on sleeping.

 There are also some ear plugs that double as earphones, meaning you can play relaxing sounds to help you fall asleep more easily in addition to blocking out noises.
 They’re also great for helping you fall asleep on long train journeys or flights.